THE FRICK COLLECTION UNVEILS DESIGN BY SELLDORF ARCHITECTS FOR UPGRADE AND EXPANSION OF ITS FACILITIES

 About The Evolution of The Frick’s Buildings

 Originally designed by Carrère and Hastings in 1914 as a private home for Henry Clay Frick, the structure has undergone several changes over the past century, most significantly during the 1930s when architect John Russell Pope undertook the conversion of the family home into a public museum.
 Pope’s expansion and additions nearly doubled the size of the original residence.
 As part of the 1930s project, Pope replaced a small building constructed in 1924 to house the art book collection of Mr. Frick’s daughter Helen Clay Frick with a seven-story-high library, today’s esteemed Frick Art Reference Library, which ranks among the world’s leading public art history research centers.
 In 1977, the Frick added to the museum two rooms with low ceilings at the basement level (which currently serve as small exhibition galleries), a reception hall to the east of the former residence, and the 70th Street Garden.
 The Portico Gallery was added in 2011 by enclosing an existing loggia in the Fifth Avenue Garden.
 The Frick is an individually designated New York City landmark and is located in the Upper East Side Historic District.
-The new design will require approval of the New York City Landmarks Preservation Commission as well as the New York City Board of Standards and Appeals.
+The new design has received approval from the New York City Landmarks Preservation Commission; it still requires approval from the New York City Board of Standards and Appeals.

 About Selldorf Architects